 The sun shines for 300 days a year in Colorado Springs, making it a four-season destination for outdoor recreation.
 The warm summer weather, with average highs in the 70s and 80s Fahrenheit, draws the most visitors.
 If you visit from June to August, come prepared with rain ponchos for the occasional thunderstorms, which usually don’t last too long.
-Late spring and early fall are pleasant times to visit, when you can look forward to fewer crowds and cooler temperatures, typically in the 50s and 60s.
+Late spring and early fall are pleasant times to stay in one of the area’s cabins, when you can look forward to fewer crowds and cooler temperatures, typically in the 50s and 60s.
 Unlike other popular destinations in the state, Colorado Springs doesn’t get too much snow in the winter months, when the still-chilly temperatures range in the upper 30s and low 40s.

 Positioned in the Pike National Forest, iconic Pikes Peak is one of the state’s famous “fourteeners,” meaning mountains rising more than 14,000 feet above sea level.
 You could hike the arduous Barr Trail to the top, though driving the Pikes Peak Highway gives you the same views without all the sweat.